So you want to work in the UK, but you have no idea where to start…

 What if I don’t have the right to work in the UK?

-If one of the parameters above does not apply, or you’re not from one of the countries listed, you will need to obtain a visa and/or work permit before finding employment in the UK.
+If one of the parameters above does not apply, or you’re not from one of the countries listed, you may still be able to work in the UK.
+However, you will need to obtain a visa before finding employment in the UK.

-For a full list of the visas available to you, and to check if you need a UK visa, please visit: https://www.gov.uk/visas-immigration.
+For a full list of the visas available to you please visit: https://www.gov.uk/visas-immigration.

 Do I need to be sponsored to apply for a visa?